tcrain/cons/notes/cloudbench.md

 objects each describing a benchmark.
 Each folder will also contain a `gensets` folder which will describe how the benchmark results graphs will be generated.

-The changes to the `gento.go` file must be committed to the git branch that will be used by the benchmarks, as the benchmark will run the main function in this file.

 ### Set environment variables
 Set the following environment variables:
-  - $GITBRANCH - Git branch to use for the benchmarks
+  - $GITBRANCH - Git branch to use for creating the image for the benchmarks (after the image is created, the local source files will be synced using rsync with the remote nodes)
   - $KEYPATH - Path to ssh key file that will be used to connect to nodes **note this key will be copied to the image so be sure this key is just for the benchmarks**
   - $PROJECTID - Project ID of the Google cloud project